math1um/objects-invariants-properties/README.md

 We note that GitHub has proven a valuable tool for this project.
 For one, it enables us to share this repository with a growing community of researchers.
 Second, it enables us to recruit students (many with interests in Computer Science, Math, or both) to contribute to OIP at a much faster rate than we could alone.
 These contributions are often organized as part of summer workshops.

-See https://arxiv.org/abs/1801.01814 for a more extensive introduction to the motivations for this project, past workshops, some of the results produced with OIP, and a history of efforts in automated conjecturing.
+📚 See https://arxiv.org/abs/1801.01814 for a more extensive introduction to the motivations for this project, past workshops, some of the results produced with OIP, and a history of efforts in automated conjecturing.

-## Getting started
+## Getting started :bowtie: 🔰

 The below instructions should enable anyone to start using OIP-GT.
 If you are unable to get started, please submit an Issue if there's a specific problem, or contact us (see "Maintained by" below) otherwise.